lampapps/jabs/README.md

 *   **YAML Configuration:** Define backup jobs, sources, destinations, exclusions, and schedules using simple YAML files.
 *   **Full & Differential Backups:** Supports both full backups and differential backups (based on modification time since the last full backup).
-*   **Independent Tarballs:** Automatically starts a new archive (tarball) when the max size limit is reached creating independent tar archives, making partial restores easier.
+*   **Independent Tarballs:** Automatically starts a new archive (tarball) when the max size limit is reached, creating independent tar archives for easier partial restores.
 *   **Local & S3 Storage:** Backs up to a local destination and optionally syncs to AWS S3.
 *   **Backup Rotation:** Automatically rotates local backup sets, keeping a specified number of recent sets.
 *   **Scheduling:** Includes a scheduler script (`scheduler.py`) designed to be run via cron to trigger backups based on cron expressions defined in the config files.